MSLNZ/ls-fringeapp/README.md

 # ls-fringeapp
-for processing gauge block fringe images
+For processing gauge block fringe images

 ## Changes 2025-12-15

 This is new code that allows analysis of fringe images for square gauges with a central round hole.
 The previous code is archived in the `pre-square-gauge-code` branch

-## Installlation
+## Installation

 The recommended method to install and run this code is to use `git` and the `uv` package manager.
-Instead of git you could download the files directly from github, and/or run from an IDE.
-Without `uv` getting the right version of python and dependecies is up to you.
+Instead of git you could download the files directly from GitHub, and/or run from an IDE.
+Without `uv` getting the right version of python and dependencies is up to you.

 ### Use git
 1. Install git https://git-scm.com/install/windows
-2. Set up to work with github and git https://docs.github.com/en/get-started/git-basics/set-up-git
+2. Set up to work with GitHub and git https://docs.github.com/en/get-started/git-basics/set-up-git
    ```
    git clone https://github.com/MSLNZ/ls-fringeapp.git
    git clone https://github.com/MSLNZ/Length_Stds_Equipment_Register.git
    ```

-### Or just download from github
+### Or Just Download from GitHub
 1. download the zips file form the "<> Code" button dropdown for both
    a. https://github.com/MSLNZ/ls-fringeapp
    b. https://github.com/MSLNZ/Length_Stds_Equipment_Register